Higher-order response theory in optimal stochastic thermodynamics: Discussion

 Here we have shown how various approximations commonly used in optimal stochastic thermodynamics relate to one another and can be derived from the general Volterra series expansion, and subsequently how higher-order response may be applied to optimal stochastic thermodynamics.
 Results from near-equilibrium thermodynamic geometry arise from adding a low-acceleration assumption to linear response, while weak-driving results are given by assuming the response of the system is equal to the system's initial response.
 These approximations are valid for weak and slow driving regimes because higher orders of the Volterra series contribute only for higher orders of driving speed and perturbation strength.

 The results for the harmonic oscillator demonstrate that while including the quadratic response can marginally improve performance, a computational cost is incurred from the evaluation of a computationally complex triple-integral.
 Further extension to higher orders beyond quadratic response with increasingly complex integrals to evaluate will correspondingly incur greater computational costs.
-Additionally, the inclusion of higher-order terms allows for the possibility of unphysical negative work and convergence issues for optimal protocols, as the cost function is no longer guaranteed to be positive or bounded from below.
+Additionally, the inclusion of higher-order terms allows for the possibility of unphysical negative excess work and convergence issues for optimal protocols, as the cost function is no longer guaranteed to be bounded from below.
 Exploring the contribution of quadratic and higher-order response to systems which are more nonlinear than the harmonic case would be an interesting avenue of future work, however, convergence issues may persist in these cases.
+Studying an analogue of the Lindstedt–Poincaré resummation as used in Ref.~\cite{Naz2022SeriesEO} for open stochastic systems may also be an interesting future direction; however, extending this to response functionals defined over arbitrary driving protocols which can be optimized may be nontrivial, and issues of convergence and negative predicted excess work may remain.

-Similarly, as discussed in Appendix~\ref{app:harmonic}, slow-driving perturbative expansions can be taken to higher orders, however, similar issues arise relating to the possibility of unphysical negative excess work, and convergence to true optimal protocols may be prevented by the divergence of the first term in the perturbative series for protocols with jumps.
+Similarly to the issues resulting from optimizations including higher-order response, as discussed in Appendix~\ref{app:harmonic}, time-local slow-driving perturbative expansions can be taken to higher orders.
+However, similar issues arise relating to the possibility of unphysical negative excess work, and convergence to true optimal protocols may be prevented by the divergence of the first term in the perturbative series for protocols with jumps.

 These difficulties suggest a fundamental issue with relying on approximations that expand around $\peq$ in the calculation of optimal protocols.
 We know that true optimal protocols include discontinuous jumps \cite{seifert2007, zhong2024, aurell2011optimal, Aurell2012BoundaryLayers}.
 Since the nonequilibrium probability density $\rho_t$ will not instantaneously react to a change in the Hamiltonian, the approximation $\rho_t \approx\rhoeq_{\lambda(t)}$ is fundamentally inapplicable for understand optimal protocols in region 3 of Fig.~\ref{fig:approx_regimes} (neither weak nor slow driving).
 As demonstrated here, attempting to extend near-equilibrium approximations can generate convergence issues and unphysical results while requiring increasingly complex calculations and added computational costs.